 There are other factors that go into calculating a number using the Maryland child support guidelines, but the most important thing to keep in mind is that, while guidelines might seem inflexible, the court is not required to use the child support guidelines when fashioning a child support award.
 If the parties can agree to a child support amount, the judge can use the agreed upon amount to set a child support award, so long as the judge believes the agreement to in the child’s best interest, which is the ultimate standard in any domestic relations cases involving children in the state of Maryland.
 However, as long as the agreement is reasonable to the parties, the court will most likely adhere to the parties’ wishes and sign an order reflecting the agreed upon amount of child support.

-Our Friendship Heights family law attorneys have over 40 years of experience handling domestic relations cases, including those involving child support.
+Our Friendship Heights family law attorneys have over 60 years of combined experience handling domestic relations cases, including those involving child support.
 Contact us today!